Writing at Master's Level

 "The student's refusal to allow me to take up the allegations of sexual harassment against another student posed a dilemma.
 On the one hand was my assurance of confidentiality (which on reflection I should not perhaps have given so readily): on the other was the reality that I could take no effective action without divulging that she had complained.
 In the absence of guidelines ..."

 This shows that you are using the outcome, as it were, for practical purposes, and constitutes evidence of understanding.
-A submission imbued with similar understanding, and no contrary evidence of ignoring the ethical dimension, would amply demonstrate the achievement of the outcome.
+A submission imbued with similar understanding, and no contrary evidence of ignoring the ethical dimension, would amply demonstrate the achievement of the outcome—although of course the narrative does have to be complemented with more scholarly underpinnings.

 After all, if the outcomes are merely artificial notions which can only be addressed by taking them in isolation from real practice, they are a pretty useless device.
 They have in fact been constructed to reflect real-world issues, and they can therefore be demonstrated through discussion of such issues.